diegobit/PCalc-Hybrid-Layout/README.md

 - *Ratio* doesn't solve equations *a:b=x:c* and *a:b=c:x*
 - *Ratio* for Algebraic mode
 - make *Sum 10 times* work for any RPN stack depth (not possible with current PCalc commands)

+## Instructions
+Just download and open the layout and the two function packages with PCalc.

+The hybrid layout is designed to use the latest version of each function package available before the next layout version (example: `Hybrid 0.9.pcalclayout` uses `Hybrid 0.9.1.pcalcfunctions` and `Clipboard 0.8.pcalcfunctions`, while `Hybrid 0.8.pcalclayout` uses `Hybrid 0.8.pcalcfunctions` and `Clipboard 0.8.pcalcfunctions`).
+Always use the latest version of each package unless you prefer an older layout.
+For example `Hybrid 0.8.pcalclayout` is the last one with the button `Ratio`.

 ## Recommended settings
 #### *(to make PCalc look like the screenshot)*